Resources for Youth-Serving Providers

 Find links to training, information, tools, and resources requested by youth-serving medical and behavioral health care providers.

-Upcoming Webinars, Conferences, and Learning Opportunities
+Upcoming Webinars, Conferences, and Learning Opportunities.

-• March 3-6, 2026: 2026 Annual Meeting hosted by the Society for Adolescent Health and Medicine (Seattle, WA)
+• March 3 to 6, 2026: 2026 Annual Meeting hosted by the Society for Adolescent Health and Medicine (Seattle, WA)

 • This conference will explore key competencies that help youth thrive in diverse environments, regardless of biological or social determinants.
 Professionals and caring adults can act as catalysts, activating each youth’s innate resilience to thrive, not just survive.
 Engage with experts, share experiences, and learn strategies to support youth in your community to create environments where every young person can flourish.